ncsurobotics/ncsurobotics.github.io/src/pages/outreach.md

 ### Industry Partner Benefits
 - We maintain a book with copies of the resumes of our members, which IPP partners gain access to.
 - Our organization emphasizes industry readiness, so we use industry-standard tools and practices wherever possible.
-Our students are already trained and comfortable with software such as OnShape and Git.
+Our students are already trained and competent with software such as Solidworks and Git.
-- Partner companies build relationships with a continually renewing talent pool of high quality students, passionate about robotics and more.
+- Partner companies build relationships with a continually renewing talent pool of high quality students from a wide range of engineering diciplines, passionate about robotics and more.

 > {% svg "misc/message" %} Interested?
 >